CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ### Manually

 1. Download the plugin zip file.
-    a.
-Either extract the plugin to your `wp-content/plugins` directory.
+    - Either extract the plugin to your `wp-content/plugins` directory.
-    b.
-Or add the zip file via Admin's `Plugins > Add New` feature.
+    - Or add the zip file via Admin's `Plugins > Add New` feature.
 2. Activate the plugin.
 3. Go to WooCommerce Settings and open Payments tab.
 4. Enable Checkout Finland with the switch.